• Skip to primary navigation

 • Red onion: Or you can substitute green onions for a milder onion taste.

-• Grape or cherry tomatoes: I use these because they are so sweet and flavorful, but feel free to substitute roma tomatoes or other garden tomatoes.
+• Grape tomatoes or cherry tomatoes: I use these because they're so sweet and flavorful, but feel free to substitute roma tomatoes, plum tomatoes, or other garden tomatoes.

 • Rice vinegar: I use unseasoned vinegar which does not include added sugar.